 All students (including visiting students and members of University staff studying for an award e.g. Cert HEd, PhD etc) must formally register centrally with Student Administration of the University at the start of their course and subsequently from time to time will need to confirm continued attendance.
 The University is required to maintain up to date information on and monitor the attendance of all students.

 You have a responsibility to ensure that you are aware of all your financial obligations and have made the necessary arrangements for payment prior to registration.
-Late registration and late payment charges will be applied in accordance with the University’s fee schedules in force for the academic session.
-Full details of fee charges and refund policies are available on the Bangor University website here
+Late registration and late payment charges will be applied in accordance with the University’s fee schedules in force for the academic session – see full details of fee charges and refund policies.

 During the on-line re-registration process you will also be requested to check and complete some personal statistical data.
 We will send some of the information we hold about you to the Higher Education Statistics Agency (HESA).
 This forms your HESA record, which includes details of your ethnic group and any disabilities you have.
 HESA will pass your record, or parts of it, to organisations that need it to carry out their statutory functions connected with funding higher education.
-For further details please see below 'Data Protection'
+For further details please see the HESA Student Collection Notice.